bday-boy/thinkpattery/To-do list.md

 - Find a better way to use global values because I hate macros (maybe extern some consts)
 - Find less ugly way of checking if any state change occured
+- Implement dependency injection or even avoid using struct pointers altogether in favor of using basic type pointers (i.e. keeping pointers for battery health and percent in the BatteryTracker struct rather than a pointer to the BatteryInfo struct itself)

 ### Miscellaneous checks